Duval County high-school students are reporting higher-than-average rates of suicide attempts and feelings of hopelessness.

 He said the district should encourage talking about mental health to reduce stigma.

-Duval has eight “full service schools” which offer students and families services like counseling and parenting help, mentoring and health services.
+Duval has “full service schools” which offer students and families services like counseling and parenting help, mentoring and health services.
 Vitti said the district needs to offer those full services in more schools.

 Vitti's presentation that said since Florida is ranked 49th for mental health funding it’s important the district advocate for increased funding for suicide prevention and treatment of mental health issues.